 - Train and Educate Your Staff: First things first.
 Your employees need to understand just how fundamental inventory control truly is to your bottom line.
 The more effective they can be at helping your company keep tabs on inventory, the more money you will save – which is better for them and for the company!
 More specifically, ensure that all personnel understands how important inventory control is to a successful and efficient operation and client relations.
 Training like the inventory management courses that RigServ provides are a cost effective way to make a real difference in your inventory management.

 - Reporting: You should know the reports related to inventory that truly impact your business.
 We often work with customers who complain that they have too many or not enough reports.
 They typically have had no training in how to utilize the available data to detect impending issues.
-It is recommended that you invest in intelligent systems and reporting that alerts you to potential issues before them become critical (see tip #5).
+It is recommended that you invest in intelligent systems and reporting that alerts you to potential issues before they become critical (see tip #5).

-- Hire Professional Help: If you’ve struggled to maintain proper inventory control or accuracy in the past, chances are that you simply don’t have the personnel or the right tools to manage this process internally.
+- Hire Professional Help: If you’ve struggled to maintain proper inventory control or improve inventory accuracy in the past, chances are that you simply don’t have the personnel or the right tools to manage this process internally.
 If that’s the case, you are certainly not alone.
 In fact, most businesses in the oil & gas industry do not employ enough staff to effectively conduct regular physical inventory internally, especially in the current downturn.
 For instance, think about the typical materials person on a jack-up without 24-hour coverage: do they have enough time to perform an effective stock take?
 This is why RigServ exists.
 We take all the stress out of inventory so you can focus on core competencies!